jayalabanda/projet-CNES/README.md

 * wind data files stored as NetCDF (.nc) are located in the `nc_files` folder,
 * and your access credentials for the Sentinel API are inside `secrets/`

-#### Downloaded images
+### Downloaded images

 The first step is obtaining the images.
-The downloaded folder can vary in size (up to 1.2 GB), and the produced TIFF files are also around 1 GB each, so please keep this in mind if you have low storage left in your drive.
+The downloaded folders can vary in size (up to 1.2 GB each), and the produced TIFF files are also around 1 GB each, so please keep this in mind if you have low storage left in your drive.
 Although, if you are only interested in using the NDVI, you may delete the folders `R20m` and `R60m`.

 Moreover, as the downloaded data are large, the first step of the process may take a long time, depending on your download speed and the server's upload speed.

-#### Coordinates files
+### Coordinates files

 This folder will contain any CSV files created during the execution of the program.
 These files will contain pairs of latitude and longitude coordinates of the affected areas.

-#### GeoJSON files
+### GeoJSON files

 The GeoJSON file format is a special type of file storing geospatial data, in a similar format to JSON files.
 More in-depth information is available at [ArcGIS Online](https://doc.arcgis.com/en/arcgis-online/reference/geojson.htm).